 In 2014, the World Economic Forum predicted that global gender parity would be achieved in 2095.
 Just one year later, they estimated that it wouldn’t occur until 2133.
 Gender parity is the relative access to education and health care, as well as inclusion in the workforce and government and corporate leadership.
 Where women lag behind men, that is the gender gap.
+The hashtag #PledgeForParity aims to bring awareness and support.

 This year, International Women’s Day is promoting awareness of the gender gap, and asking individuals and organizations to #PledgeForParity.